 }

-If members are private, we can’t access them from the derived class.
-We also don’t inherit the constructors of Person.
-If we re-define an inherited method, we override it.
-We can instead use the protected access modifier to denote otherwise private data except for derived classes.
+If members in the base class are private, we can’t access them from the derived class.
+We must instead use the protected access modifier, to denote data that is private except for derived classes.

-We can also inherit from more than one base class in C++.
+We can inherit from more than one base class in C++.

 class TA: public GradStudent, public Employee {